 In the beauty sector, phygital features – the marriage of physical and digital – can be applied.
 Beauty firms could use these social media platforms to persuade clients to visit their stores.
 For example, customers at L’Oréal-owned brand, NYX, were encouraged to use their phones in-store to scan barcodes for product descriptions.
 This made it easy for the brand to see how customers had used their products via Instagram using their hashtag.
 As a result, in 2016, NYX doubled its global store count.

 Websites must be better equipped to manage doubts and issues traditionally handled in-store for people who can’t make the trip to purchase a product in-store.
 Do you want to see how a particular lipstick hue will appear on you?
 Are you looking for the perfect eyeshadow?
 This is now possible because the virtual experience elements on beauty brand websites are continually being improved.
 As an example, Sephora’s Virtual Artist is a fun, and simple application that allows customers to virtually try on several colors from their desktop or mobile device.
 It’s true that this isn’t quite as realistic as trying on makeup in person.
 However, Sephora is offering an interactive experience, and these days it’s all about curating an experience to attract clients.

 3) Using new channels & collaborations with influencers

 Being active on social media platforms such as Instagram, Facebook, Pinterest, and Twitter, among others, is a requirement nowadays.
-However, to stay relevant in the beauty market, it’s necessary to go a step further and collaborate with influencers on these newer platforms, such as #InstaStories, YouTube via Vlogger videos, and TikTok.
+However, to stay relevant in the beauty market, it’s necessary to go a step further and collaborate with influencers on these newer platforms, through #InstaStories, YouTube Vlogger videos, and TikTok content.
 Collaboration with influencers who video review your items or perform cosmetic tips feels more genuine than traditional advertising.